twibiral/obsidian-execute-code/README.md

 - JavaScript
     - Requirements: Node.js is installed and the correct path is set in the settings.
 - Python
     - Requirements: Python is installed and the correct path is set in the settings.
+- CPP
+    - Requirements: NO requirements, works with [JSCPP](https://github.com/felixhao28/JSCPP).
+    - Problems: No error handling implemented yet and JSCPP doesn't support all language features.

 Support for the following is planned:
 - Java